Home

 Try disabling security

-(WEP) at both ends, at least until you can establish an unsecure
+(WPA or WEP) at both ends, at least until you can establish an insecure

 connection.
 As soon as you get the connection working, remember